Glossary of Real Estate Terms

 Homeowner’s Warranty (HOW)

-Insurance offered by a seller that covers certain home repairs and fixtures for a specified period of time.
+Insurance offered by a seller that covers certain home repairs and fixtures for a specified period.

 An organization of homeowners residing within a particular area whose principal purpose is to ensure the provision and maintenance of community facilities and services for the common benefit of the residents.